alopolska2018/ecommerce_auto_buyer/readme.md

 3.Use 'pip install -r requirements.txt' command in order to install all dependencies.
 In order for script to work:
 1.Make first transaction yourself, using card, saving the details.
-2.If reading from file, split each auction number by enter.
+2.If reading from file split each auction number by enter.